Hapori Aotearoa Conference Wrap-Up

 Last week Patrick represented CNA at the Hapori Aotearoa – Growing Communities Together in sunny Tauranga presented by Inspiring Communities and the Tauranga City Council.
 A two-day conference focused on providing practical resources amplifying community development.

-With each day having multiple concurrent workshops there were difficult (and esciting) choices to be made.
+With each day having multiple concurrent workshops there were difficult (and exciting) choices to be made.
 The hottest topics were Social Return On Investments / Social Investment, Te Tiriti, and (no surprise) funding within the Sector.
 There were great speakers and a lot of table korero, spilling of tea, and sharing ideas and resources.

 Did you know there is a Regional Data Explorer on the Social Investment Agency website?
 How might organisations use this to target their mahi and applications?